-The UK Infrastructure Bank is a government-owned policy bank, providing infrastructure finance (in partnership with the private sector and local government) to increase infrastructure investment in the UK.
-Until the UK Infrastructure Bank is established in legislation however, it will not have the legal powers to lend directly to local authorities, although it is able to hold and manage loans.
+The UK Infrastructure Bank is a government owned policy bank, providing infrastructure finance (in partnership with the private sector and local government) to increase infrastructure investment in the UK.
+Until the UK Infrastructure Bank is established in legislation however, it does not have the legal powers to lend directly to local authorities, although it is able to hold and manage loans.
 In the interim, the PWLB issues loans on behalf of the UK Infrastructure Bank.
-In 2021-2022, the PWLB issued two loans with a value of £117 million on behalf of the UK Infrastructure Bank.
-These loans were novated from the PWLB to the UK Infrastructure Bank on the same day that they were issued by the PWLB and at the same value.
+In 2022-2023, there were no loans issued by the PWLB on behalf of the UK Infrastructure Bank.